Pollak: Where Trump Supporters Go from Here

 President Donald J. Trump closes his presidency on Wednesday as a tragic hero.
-The fatal flaw that made him successful — his will to win — also brought about the bitter collusion to his term.
+The fatal flaw that made him successful — his will to win, regardless — also brought about the bitter conclusion to his term.

 Unlike his predecessors, he never broke the law (Clinton), or the rules of the Constitution (Obama), but he tested the limits of democracy by trusting his “movement” to impose its will.